-Another contributor to Johnny Marco’s hollow existence is that he cannot escape the preformative nature of his profession even when the cameras stop rolling.
-The cinematic seems to bleed into every aspect of his private life, expunging any sense of authentic humanity.
-Throughout the film Marco fears that an SUV is following his car, as if he is reenacting the very action film he currently stars in.
-In one scene, Marco attempts to give a genuine and heartfelt acceptance speech at an awards show, only to be interrupted by a hyper-sexual song and dance routine.
-He also hires a pair of twin strippers who perform fumbling dances for him in front of his bed.
-Coppola takes care to show the before and after of the strippers’ dance as they methodically fold up their pole, flirtatious smiles absent, in order to expose the mendacity of their performance.
-Coppola returns to this comedic and bitter motif throughout the film.
+Another contributor to Johnny Marco’s hollow existence is the fact that he cannot escape the performative nature of his profession even when the cameras stop rolling; rhe cinematic seems to bleed into every aspect of his private life—expunging any sense of authentic humanity.
+As if to reenact the action film he currently stars in, Marco races away from an SUV that he believes is following him.
+During an awards show, Marco attempts to give a genuine and heartfelt acceptance speech only to be interrupted by a group of chorus girls and their hyper-sexual song and dance routine.

-Coppola continually exposes Hollywood as a fanciful playground through her farcical mise en scene.
-While the profession of acting itself deals with the unreal nature of a human pretending to be another human, most actors feel a very grounded pride in executing their craft.
-Coppola makes a conscious decision not to show Johnny working with his actual talents, but rather participating in the very bizarre requirements of his work: press junkets, parties, and interviews.
-Employing her motif of juxtaposing the preformative before and after, Coppola displays how quickly stars and interviewers turn themselves “on” and camera ready, and how disparate this image is from their true self.
-We see overeager, hounding, and hungry reporters who care little about Marco’s actual answer and more about obtaining it.
-Ellie Kemper echoes her Kimmy Schmidt future in a role as a bright, peppy, and doting PR girl who insists how great Marco’s press conference will be.
-It’s not—Marco can barely answer the reporter’s questions.
-Marco and his co-star whisper a heated spat in between their plastered, sweet smiles for a photo-shoot.
-Little does the audience know what lies beneath the surface of those photos.
+Coppola constructs Hollywood as a farcical playground.
+While the profession of acting itself deals with the unreal—if not ludicrous—nature of a human pretending to be another human, most actors regard their work as a grounded, tangible contribution to society.
+However, Coppola makes a conscious decision not to show Johnny utilizing his performance skills, but rather participating in the very bizarre requirements of his job: press junkets, parties, and interviews.
+She lingers on ravenous reporters that blind Marco with their flashbulbs and scream out questions while they trample him with their microphones; they care little about Marco’s actual answer and more about obtaining it.
+We marvel at how quickly stars and interviewers turn themselves “on” and camera ready, and how disparate this image is from their true selves.
+In one scene, Marco and his co-star whisper in a heated spat between their plastered, sweet smiles for a photoshoot; no one will ever know the animosity that lies beneath the surface of those photographs.

-A lingering shot of autograph seekers following a private and typical father/daughter interaction between Marco and Cleo ignites questions about our fascination and idolisation with celebrities.
-What must it be like for strangers to love you, to seek out one infinitesimal moment of your time, without truly knowing who you are?
-As our peek into Johnny’s life demonstrates, having the adoration of strangers means nothing if you do not have a tangible or familial connection with someone who cares for your true self.
-A hypnotic sequence of Johnny Marco with special effects makeup artists epitomises Coppola’s Hollywood exposé.
-The artists envelop Johnny within a white plaster that covers his entire head and eyes and leaves nothing but the two holes of his nostrils.
-Johnny is left alone in deafening silence to let the plaster settle, save for the lone sound of the phone ringing to indicate that he will quickly be forgotten.
-Coppola methodically zooms into the eerie image of Johnny’s head encased within the white plaster, symbolic of the Hollywood prison that entombs him, shuts him off from the world, and elides his humanity.
-The masks of Universal Studios monsters sit behind him to underpin the scene’s frightening sense of hyper-reality and disconnect that is the world of cinema.
-Eventually the special effects artist show Johnny the fruits of their wizardry.
-Remade as an old man, Johnny gazes into the mirror at an unsettling glimpse into the future.
-If he doesn’t change his ways now, before he knows it he will be an old man filled with lots of regrets.
+The hypnotic sequence of Johnny Marco wearing special effects makeup epitomizes Coppola’s Hollywood exposé.
+The makeup artists envelop Johnny within a white plaster that covers his entire head and eyes and leaves nothing but the two holes of his nostrils.
+Johnny is left alone in deafening silence to let the plaster settle—save for the lone sound of the phone ringing to indicate that he will soon be forgotten.
+Coppola methodically zooms into the eerie image of Johnny’s plastered head to symbolize the Hollywood prison that entombs him and elides his humanity.
+Masks of famous Universal Studios monsters lie in the background, underpinning the scene’s eeriness and signaling the phantasmal erraticism of the film business.
+Eventually, the special effects artists return to show Johnny the fruits of their wizardry.
+Johnny gazes into the mirror at an unsettling glimpse into the future; they have remade him into an old man.
+He realizes that if he doesn’t change his libertine ways now he will quickly become an old man filled with regrets.

-Somewhere is one of Sofia Coppola’s most underrated films, yet it remains emblematic of her extraordinary directorial vision.
-She retreads familiar themes within her cannon such as surface vs. inner realities and the nature of celebrity through a quiet and hypnotic mise en scene.
-Somewhere requires patience, for Coppola chooses to let private moments breathe and play out in full in an awkward and lingering docu-style.
-Coppola draws out Johnny Marco’s impetrating loneliness through this soft stillness.
-Despite how the plot may sound, this father/daughter story remains true to life and never succumbs to saccharine pandering.
-While some critics denoted this film as the privileged whining about being privileged, Coppola’s experiences on her nomadic childhood and lifetime association with the nature of celebrity is still an important story to be heard.
-She reveals how our idols are still people with humane complexities and struggles and not just objects for our consumption, despite how much la la land’s publicity machine wants us to believe otherwise.
-Somewhere remains a fascinating look behind the curtain that is the Hollywood Oz.
+Returning to her well-worn themes of surface vs. inner realities and the nature of celebrity, Somewhere remains emblematic of Sofia Coppola’s extraordinary directorial vision.
+Coppola plumbs Johnny Marco’s acute despair through quiet and hypnotic images shot in a lingering docu-style.
+The snapshots of tender father and daughter moments wallow in the propinquity of its voyeuristic realism and never succumb to saccharine pandering.
+Although some critics disparaged the film as the privileged whining about being privileged, Coppola’s nomadic childhood and lifetime association with Hollywood is still an important story to be told.
+She exquisitely reveals how our idols are still people with humane complexities and struggles, not just objects for our consumption—despite how much la la land’s publicity machine wants us to believe otherwise.
+Somewhere remains a fascinating look behind the curtain of Hollywood, our earthly Oz.

 by Caroline Madden